Explanation Selection Using Unlabeled Data for Chain-of-Thought Prompting: Introduction

-Evaluating one candidate combination of explanation requires inference over the development set to compare against the silver labels.
+Evaluating one candidate combination of explanations requires inference over the development set to compare against the silver labels.
 Given the cost of running LLMs, evaluating a large number of candidates is impractical.
 We propose a two-stage approach to efficiently search over potentially high-scoring combinations.
 We first evaluate each candidate explanation \emph{in isolation} based on silver accuracy on the development set or the log likelihood on the few-shot training exemplar set.
 Scores of these individual explanations can be combined to compute scores of combinations, which gives a proxy of that combination's performance against silver set.
-We then can allocate our search budget to evaluate better-performing candidate combinations based on the proxy metrics.
+We then can allocate our computation budget to evaluate better-performing candidate combinations based on the proxy metrics.

 We apply our approach to optimize explanations on four datasets: \gsm{}, \ecqa{}, \esnli{}, and \stqa{}, covering a spectrum of textual reasoning tasks.
-Across the four datasets, our approach is able to find explanations that achieve a performance gain of 4\% higher accuracy on average compared to initial seed explanations.
-In addition, we show an extension of our approach to the few-show setting (where we only have few-shot examples), which successfully improves the performance on \ecqa{} and \esnli{}.\looseness=-1
+Across the four datasets, our approach is able to find explanations that achieve 4\% higher accuracy on average compared to initial seed explanations.
+We also show our proxy metrics can effectively approximate the downstream performance of combinations, and thus allow prioritizing search over better-performing explanations.

 To summarize, our contributions are: (1) We propose a framework for optimizing explanations for in-context learning by optimizing over combinations of explanations.
 (2) We show that pseudo-labeling an unlabeled dataset can be used to evaluate such combinations.
 (3) We propose two proxy metrics to prioritize exploring better combinations given a limited computation budget.